What’s the #1 thing you need to do if you’re applying to the most competitive university programs in Canada and internationally?

 Keep reading to learn how!

-The Framework: How to Craft Your Argument.
+The Framework: How to Build Deductive Communication Skills.

 Think of the Deductive Communication Approach™ like a research paper, where you start with a topic, then provide a specific argument with key evidence and data throughout.